arsam31/SAAC02-Notes/README.md

 - Scheduling and Orchestration
 - Cluster manager
-- Placement engine
+- Placement engine : where to run containers(which host)

+- The above 3 componenet exists in both mode EC2 mode and Fargate mode.

 #### EC2 mode

 ECS cluster is created within a VPC.
 It benefits from the multiple AZs that are within that VPC.
-You specify an initial size which will drive an **auto scaling group**.
+In EC2 mode, EC2 is used to run containers.When we create cluster we tell initial size which control number of container instances and this is handled by an **auto scaling group**.

+When these are provisioned, you will be paying for them regardless of what container you have been running on them.

 ECS using EC2 mode is not a serverless solution, you need to worry about capacity for your cluster.